Chronology - Worst Ebola outbreak on record tests global response

 French President Francois Hollande says a military hospital will be set up in Guinea.

 Sept.
-19 - Streets in Sierra Leone's capital, Freetown, are deserted as the country imposes a controversial three-day lockdown to try to halt Ebola's spread.
+19 - Streets in Sierra Leone's capital, Freetown, are deserted as the country starts a controversial three-day lockdown to try to halt Ebola's spread.

-Sept.
-20 - Thomas Eric Duncan flies from Liberia to Dallas via Brussels and Washington after reportedly trying to help a woman with Ebola in his home country.

 Sept.
 22 - WHO says the outbreak has been largely contained in Senegal and Nigeria but says Ebola has killed more than 2,811 people in West Africa.